czrpb/Mentoring/drills/looping.md

 # Looping

-## Characters and their offsets from a String
+## Characters And Their Offsets From A String

 Given a string, display each character and its offset, 1 per line.